TOXICOLOGY (TOXC)

 Permission of the instructor.
 Survey of classical and current literature on selected critical issues in carcinogenesis.
 Students discuss experimental methods and observations as well as theories and generalizations.
 Two seminar hours a week.

 Doctoral candidacy in toxicology required.
 Workshops on scientific writing with special emphasis on fellowship applications and the doctoral research proposal.
-Students work on several written assignments and are expected complete a draft of their proposals by the end of the semester.
+Students work on several written assignments and are expected to complete a draft of their proposals by the end of the semester.

 May be repeated.
 Students register in this course as they formulate their doctoral research projects.